symfony/symfony-docs/testing.rst

 `Integration Tests`_
     These tests test a combination of classes and commonly interact with Symfony's service container.
-These tests do not yet cover the full working application, those are called *Application tests*.
+These tests do not yet cover the fully working application, those are called *Application tests*.

 `Application Tests`_
     Application tests test the behavior of a complete application.
-They make HTTP requests and test that the response is as expected.
+They make HTTP requests (both real and simulated ones) and test that the response is as expected.

 Unit Tests
 ----------

 A `unit test`_ ensures that individual units of source code (e.g. a single class or some specific method in some class) meet their design and behave as intended.
-Writing unit tests is a Symfony application no different from writing standard PHPUnit unit tests.
-You can learn about it in the PHPUnit
-documentation: `Writing Tests for PHPUnit`_.
+Writing unit tests in a Symfony application is no different from writing standard PHPUnit unit tests.
+You can learn about it in the PHPUnit documentation: `Writing Tests for PHPUnit`_.

 By convention, the ``tests/`` directory should replicate the directory of your application for unit tests.
-So, if you're testing a class in the ``src/Util/`` directory, put the test in the ``tests/Util/`` directory.
+So, if you're testing a class in the ``src/Form/`` directory, put the test in the ``tests/Form/`` directory.
 Autoloading is automatically enabled via the ``vendor/autoload.php`` file (as configured by default in the ``phpunit.xml.dist`` file).